model-initiative/model_initiative/README.md

 * *pathway_model* folder stores the available models written in any language (matlab,octave or python).
 * *decision_stage* folder stores the available detectors written in any language.
 * *Experiment* files (either AFC, AMT or your own) can be found in the experiment folder.
-* *model_server* folder stores the matlab and python function used to interface experiments, models and detectors (see call graph).
+* *model_server* folder stores the matlab and python functions used to interface experiments, models and detectors (see call graph).
 * *data* folder stores the results produced on the experiment side.
 * *plot* routine folder contains a set of function to plot the results store in the data folder.